zbunde/tutorials.gschool.it/source/testing_introduction.liquid.md

 Complete all exercises using good TDD style, as demonstrated in class, and RSpec.

-You should [create a local Git repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository){:target="_blank"}
-with one sub-directory for each of the exercises.
-You should also push this code to GitHub in a [newly created repository](https://help.github.com/articles/creating-a-new-repository){:target="_blank"} called "intro_to_tdd".

 Please work in groups of 4 and help others along as you go.

 Each person will write their own versions with their own GitHub repository but you should use the group for help.

-First, make sure that you have RSpec installed.
+Your first step is to [create a local Git repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository){:target="_blank"}
+named "intro_to_tdd".
+You will push this code to GitHub in a [newly created repository](https://help.github.com/articles/creating-a-new-repository){:target="_blank"} called "intro_to_tdd".

+Next, initialize your bundle using bundler so you get a Gemfile.

 {% terminal %}
-$ gem install rspec
+$ bundle init
 {% endterminal %}

+Finally, add the latest released version of RSpec as per RubyGems.org.
+Make sure you specify a version specifier.

+You will then implement tests for the two exercises (Fizz Buzz and key/value store) above and all of the below exercises.
+Your tests will reside in a spec directory and your Ruby files will live in a lib directory.
+Both are subdirectories of the intro_to_tdd directory.

 1. odd/even
     * The class will return the numbers starting with 1 and ending with the number that it was initialized with when the run method is called.